oobabooga/text-generation-webui/Contributing-guidelines.md

 ## Requirements

-Before submitting a PR, make sure to:
+Before submitting a Pull Request, make sure to:

 1) Familiarize yourself with Gradio, in particular, its components and methods.
 The documentation is very easy to follow: https://gradio.app/docs
 2) Lint the changes that you have made.
 I use the following tools: